zendframework/zend-servicemanager/doc/book/plugin-managers.md

 # Plugin managers

-Plugin managers are *specialized* service managers.
-In other words, you could use plugin managers to create homogeneous objects, instead of relying on the global service manager.
+Plugin managers are *specialized* service managers, typically used to create homogeneous objects of a specific type.

 Because a plugin manager extends a service manager, it works the same and can be configured similarly.
-However it provides a better separation of concerns and can provide additional security checks.
+It provides a separation of concerns (it will be used in specific contexts), and provides additional instance validation.

 Zend Framework components extensively use plugin managers to create services that share common functionalities.
-For instance, all validators services are specified inside a specialized `ValidatorPluginManager`.
+For instance, all validator services are specified inside a specialized `ValidatorPluginManager`.

 ## Creating a plugin manager

-To create a plugin manager, you first need to create a new class that extends the `Zend\ServiceManager\AbstractPluginManager`
+To create a plugin manager, you first need to create a new class that extends `Zend\ServiceManager\AbstractPluginManager`:
-class:

 ```php
 class ValidatorPluginManager extends AbstractPluginManager